apache/echarts-doc/en/option/partial/mark-line.md

 {{ target: partial-mark-line }}

 #${prefix} markLine
-mark line of the chart.
+Use a line in the chart to illustrate.

+{{ use: partial-silent(prefix="#" + ${prefix}) }}

 ##${prefix} symbol(string|Array)
-Marking the ends of the tag type, it can be one array referring to both ends respectively or in a unified way, specific format can refer to (~series-${seriesType}.markLine.data.0.symbol).
+Symbol type at the two ends of the mark line.
+It can be an arrary for two ends, or assigned seperately.
+See [data.symbol](~series-${seriesType}.markLine.data.0.symbol) for more format information.
 ##${prefix} symbolSize(number|Array)
-Marking the ends of the tag size, it can be one array referring to both ends respectively or in a unified way.
+Symbol size at the two ends of the mark line.
+It can be an arrary for two ends, or assigned seperately.

-**Attention: ** In here, you can not assign height and width through array like the usual symbolSize.
+**Attention: ** You cannot assgin width and height seperately as normal `symbolSize`.

 ##${prefix} precision(number) = 2
-Numerical precison of marking line is useful when presenting average value line.
+Precison of marking line value, which is useful when displaying average value mark line.

 ##${prefix} label(Object)
 Mark line text.